ajour/ajour/README.md

 - `$HOME/.config/ajour/ajour.yml`
 - `$HOME/.ajour.yml`

-### Windows

 On Windows, it looks for a config file in the following locations:

 - `%APPDATA%\ajour\ajour.yml`
 - `In the same directory as the executable`

-If no configuration file is found, Ajour creates one by it self at the first location with.
+**Note**: If no configuration file is found, Ajour creates one by itself at the first location specificed.

 ## Other addon managers